ibm-cloud-docs/dr-automation-powervs/workload-migration.md

    > **Note:** The above command uses the API key stored in the orchestrator to access the COS bucket for downloading the snapshot.

-4. After a successful restore, Setup-2 displays all configurations from Setup-1.
+4. After a successful restore, Setup 2 displays all configurations from Setup 1.

-5. Cleanup the source deployment cluster.
+5. Cleanup up the source deployment cluster.

 6. Run the following command to view RSCT (Reliable Scalable Cluster Technology) peer domain details: